 What are the advantages of synthetic base layers?

 Synthetic fibres are ‘hydrophobic’ which means they don’t absorb much water.
-Because of this, they dry very quickly and will wick sweat away from your skin.
+Because of this, they dry very quickly and wick sweat away from your skin.
 This is the major reason they make such a great base layer material.

 Kind to the skin